 French Polynesia country brief

 French Polynesia comprises five archipelagos (Society, Tuamotu, Marquesas, Gambier and Australs) spread over 5.3 million square kilometres in the middle of the South Pacific ocean, approximately 6,000 kilometres east of Australia and 7,500 kilometres west of Chile.
 French Polynesia’s main island, Tahiti, became a French protectorate in 1842, and France took possession of French Polynesia as a whole in 1880.
-According to the last census (2007), the population is 264,000.
+The population is 277 300.

 French Polynesia was designated an Overseas Territory of France in 1946 and given a Territorial Assembly on 25 October 1946.
 French Polynesia's constitutional status ('Statut') defines its institutions, legal powers and relationship with France.
 The French Government has amended this Statut several times since 1946.